 After reconciling my love of cold-brew with years of heat-focused culinary indoctrination I am now ready to pass along my own commandments on how to make good cold-brew coffee.
 I promise not to yell.

 I use medium roast beans (left), which have been heated to a lower temperature than dark roast beans (right).
 Medium roast tastes more like coffee beans and less like the roasting process.

 I grind my beans fine.
 Most cold-brew recipes call for medium-coarse or coarse ground beans, but that’s a mistake.
 The factors with the biggest impact on coffee extraction are water temperature, grind size, extraction time, and finally, agitation—in that order.
 Since I use room-temperature water I can scratch temperature off the list of variables and grind size becomes most important.
 Finer particles will release more flavor compounds than larger ones.

 I combine room-temperature water (usually filtered, as my tap water doesn’t taste great) and freshly ground coffee in a large French press.
 The press makes it’s a snap to separate the concentrate from the grinds after brewing.

 After about 10 minutes, a solid raft of coffee grinds will form on the surface.
 I find it important to stir this raft into the water to maximize contact with the ground coffee.

-This is the one and only time I stir the cold-brew.
+After the initial stir to combine the ingredients, this is the only other time I stir during brewing.
 As I mentioned before, agitation is last on the list of factors affecting extraction.
 I find it a nuisance to stir a batch of cold-brew multiple times over the course of a day; the good news is I don’t have to.